Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Try posting your job on Workamajobs for free to hire agency-ready account managers.

-Although some agencies combine these two roles, having a separate project manager can make the life of an account manager much easier.
+Although some agencies combine these two marketing agency roles, having a separate project manager can make the life of an account manager much easier.

 While account managers strategically manage relationships, project managers are focused on the details.
 They coordinate between the different parties involved and manage deadlines, resources, and tasks.

-Project managers oversee the coordination of teams and individuals to create, develop, and deliver ads and campaign.
+Project managers oversee the coordination of teams and individuals to create, develop, and deliver ads and campaigns.
 They’re responsible for quality control, budget, and scheduling.

 All the planning, monitoring, and execution in a project typically falls under the domain of the project manager.